bnb-chain/bnb-chain.github.io/docs/learn/system-contract.md

 ## On-Chain Light Client

 The purpose of cross-chain interoperability is to enable one blockchain to function as a light-client of another.
-Since Binance Chain is using a classical Byzantine Fault Tolerant consensus algorithm, light-client verification is cheap and easy: all we have to do is check validator signatures on the latest block, and verify a Merkle proof of the state.
+Since Beacon Chain is using a classical Byzantine Fault Tolerant consensus algorithm, light-client verification is cheap and easy: all we have to do is check validator signatures on the latest block, and verify a Merkle proof of the state.

 In Tendermint, validators agree on a block before processing it.
 This means that the signatures and state root for that block aren't included until the next block.
 Thus, each block contains a field called LastCommit, which contains the votes responsible for committing the previous block, and a field in the block header called AppHash, which refers to the Merkle root hash of the application after processing the transactions from the previous block.
 So, if we want to verify the AppHash from height H, we need the signatures from LastCommit at height H+1.
 (And remember that this AppHash only contains the results from all transactions up to and including block H-1)